Brazo de Mercedes is a Filipino dessert made with soft meringue rolled into a log and filled with rich custard.

 Bake at 350°F (175°C) for 20 to 25 minutes, or until the top is lightly golden.

-Step 7: Prep the meringue
+Step 7: Roll the meringue

-Once the meringue is cool enough to handle (but still warm), sprinkle a generous amount of powdered sugar on top to help prevent sticking.
+Once the meringue is cool enough to handle, but still warm, sprinkle a generous amount of powdered sugar on top to help prevent sticking.

-Place a new sheet of parchment paper (same size) on top of the meringue.
-Then gently flip it over—use another baking sheet, a cutting board, or just your hands to help.
-Once flipped, carefully peel off the parchment it was baked on.
+Gently flip it over using another baking sheet, a cutting board, or your hands for support.
+Then carefully peel off the parchment it baked on.

-Starting from the long side, gently roll the meringue with the new parchment still attached.
-Then unroll it while it’s still warm and let it cool flat.
-This helps it “learn” the shape and makes it less likely to crack later when you roll it with the filling.
+Then unroll it while still warm and let it cool flat.
+This helps prevent cracks when you roll it again later with the filling.

-Step 8: Fill and roll the meringue
+Step 8: Fill the meringue

-Spread the custard over only the first half of the meringue, starting from one long edge and leaving about a 1-inch space from that edge.
-This gives you a clean edge to seal the roll and helps keep the filling from spilling out.
+Spread the custard over just half of the meringue, starting from one long edge and leaving about a 1-inch border at that edge.

 Step 9: Serve

-Dust the top with powdered sugar, if you like—it adds a nice touch and covers any cracks.
 Chill for at least an hour to help the filling set and make slicing easier.

 Recipe FAQs

-More desserts with custard or meringue
+More Desserts with Custard or Meringue

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!